-The main operational risks for Boskalis concern the contracting and execution of projects for clients, as outlined above.
-For most of our project activities the most common type of contract is fixed price/lump sum, under which the contractor’s price must take into account virtually all the operational risks as well as the cost risks associated with the procurement of materials and subcontractor services.
-In most cases it is not possible to charge clients for any unexpected costs.
-Furthermore, many contracts include milestones and associated penalty clauses if the milestones are not achieved on time.
-That is why much emphasis is placed on identifying, analyzing and quantifying such operating, cost and delay risks during the tendering procedure and contracting phase of a project.
+The main operational risks for Boskalis are related to the contracting and execution of projects.
+For most of our contracting activities the most common type of contract is fixed price/lump sum.
+Under this type of contract the contractor’s price must take into account virtually all the operational risks as well as the (cost) risks associated with the procurement of materials and subcontractor services.
+In most cases, it is not possible to charge clients for any unforeseen costs.
+Furthermore, many contracts include milestones and associated penalty clauses for if the milestones are not achieved on time.
+That is why great emphasis is placed on identifying, analyzing and quantifying such delay risks and the associated operating costs during the tendering procedure and the preparation and execution phase of a project.

-The following measures are taken systematically in order to control the aforementioned risks in the tender, preparation and/or execution phase:
+The following measures are taken systematically to manage the aforementioned risks in the tender, preparation and/or execution phase of a contract: